verrazzano/verrazzano/examples/multicluster/hello-helidon/README.md

 ## Deploy the Hello World Helidon application

-1. Apply the `hello-helidon` multi-cluster resources to deploy the application.
-Each of the multi-cluster resources is an envelope that contains the OAM resource to and list of clusters to deploy to.
+1. Apply the `hello-helidon` multicluster resources to deploy the application.
+Each of the multicluster resources is an envelope that contains the OAM resource to and list of clusters to deploy to.
    ```
    KUBECONFIG=$KUBECONFIG_ADMIN kubectl apply -f mc-hello-helidon-comp.yaml
    KUBECONFIG=$KUBECONFIG_ADMIN kubectl apply -f mc-hello-helidon-app.yaml